-Snow expected to start falling early afternoon, weather service warns
+Snow expected to start falling early afternoon, with 4 to 6 inches forecast

 The weather service says the 1 to 3 p.m. time slot Friday is looking like when the area's second snowstorm could move in and "fall pretty heavily."

-Get your tasks done early and go home if you possibly can as the heaviest snow of the weekend is expected to start around 1 p.m.
-Friday, according to the National Weather Service in Seattle.
+Get your tasks done early and go home if you can as the weekend’s heaviest snow — as much as 4 to 6 inches in the lowlands — is expected to start Friday afternoon, according to the National Weather Service in Seattle.

 “If you can get your work wrapped up and get to where you need to be before the rush hour, do it,” said Logan Johnson, the meteorologist in charge at the local weather service.

-And by rush hour, he’s talking about getting somewhere safe and cozy before the 1 to 3 p.m. time slot, as that’s looking like the window when the area’s second snowstorm of the season could move in and “fall pretty heavily.”
+Johnson says to get somewhere safe and cozy before the 1 to 3 p.m. time slot, as that’s looking like the window when the area’s second snowstorm of the season could move in and “fall pretty heavily.”

-“What we want to avoid is having the snow move in when the roads are packed,” he said.
+“What we want to avoid is having the snow move in when the roads are packed,” said Johnson.

-Johnson said the forecast calls for the snow to continue through the night and into Saturday morning.
-With the highs on Saturday, Sunday and early next week forecast to remain in the low to mid-30s and the overnight lows in the teens or 20s, the snow is expected to last.
+Johnson said the forecast calls for snow to continue through the night and into Saturday morning.

+And with the highs on Saturday, Sunday and early next week predicted to remain in the low to mid-30s and the overnight lows in the teens or 20s, the snow is expected to last.

 “It’s not going to melt any time soon,” he said.